VegaMario/QuantumSudokuSolver/README.md

 Run the program on a terminal

 ## step 1
+You just run the sudoku_main.py file and provide two additional arguements.
+One is to specify if you want to solve or generate a sudoku puzzle, and the other is to specify the puzzle you want to solve or generate.
+Make sure to only use "solve" or "generate" for the first argument, and "nxn" or "nxnxn" format for the second argument.

         (ocean) C:\Users\mario\PycharmProjects\QuantumSudokuFinal>python sudoku_main.py solve 4x4x4
     or
         (ocean) C:\Users\mario\PycharmProjects\QuantumSudokuFinal>python sudoku_main.py generate 4x4x4